LajosPolya/aws-cdk-templates/deploy-vpc/README.md

 2. Private with Egress Subnet routed to the public internet via NAT Gateway.
 3. Private Isolated Subnet not routed to the internet.

 Each subnet has an EC2 instance deployed to it.
-The purpose of this application is to deploy a VPC and all of its necessary components (subnets, internet gateway, NAT gateway, route tables, etc) as a tool to learn about newtorking in AWS.
+The purpose of this application is to deploy an L1 VPC and all of its necessary components (subnets, internet gateway, NAT gateway, route tables, etc) as a tool to learn about newtorking in AWS.

 ## Useful commands